zhixingheyi-tian/OAP/docs/Developer-Guide.md

 - If no conflicts or overrides happens, the steps are the same as the steps of unmodified version of Spark described above.
 - If conflicts or overrides happen, you need to have a merge plan of the source code to make sure the changes you made in a file appears in the corresponding file changed in OAP project.
 Once merged, please rebuild OAP.

-The following files needs to be checked/compared
+The following files need to be checked/compared

 ```
 •	antlr4/org/apache/spark/sql/catalyst/parser/SqlBase.g4